kzdev-net/kzdev.perfutils/Source/Docs/articles/memorystream-benchmarks.md

   Benchmarks for streams instantiated with an already allocated and available byte array to evaluate "wrapped" mode behavior.
 [Read More](./wrapper-throughput-benchmarks.md)

-- **Continuous Growth Throughput**

-  Benchmarks demonstrating the performance impact of accessing the internal buffer directly and continuing to grow the stream afterward.
-[Read More](./continuous-growth-throughput-benchmarks.md)

 ## Reading Results

 ### Parameter Effect